 - Cost-Effectiveness: Every business whether big or small loves to save money, and cloud storage is cost-effective in comparison to physical storage.
 With the usage of cloud backup services eliminates buying of servers and physical hard drives.
 With some basic monthly charges given to Cloud Service Providers, your worry about the time and energy to maintain physical hardware.
 The responsibility of maintaining cloud storage lies with service providers.
 Secure, encrypted storage to protect your sensitive business files is going to cost more than a consumer-level solution.

 - Collaborate Better: Many cloud storage services include collaboration tools that can help your business operate more efficiently.
 Cloud storage offers file synching which makes sure that you are always working on the most recent file.
 It also allows multiple users to work on the same file at the same time.
-Organizations with remote workforce offer real-time collaboration which helps your team work together like they would if they were in the same room.
+Organizations with remote workforce offer real-time collaboration.
+It helps your team work together like they would if they were in the same room.